Re-entry to Residency Training After Hiatus

 - These residents must also take the ABSITE to evaluate their knowledge of surgical subjects, and should achieve a score at the 30th percentile level or better for their proposed PGY year of training to demonstrate their competency for proceeding at this level.

-- At the conclusion of the trial period, program directors should send by mail or fax (not email) an official report to the ABS executive director providing the results of this trial period and the ABSITE score for the same year, requesting approval for the resident to enter the program at the desired level.
+- At the conclusion of the trial period, program directors should send by mail or fax (not email) an official report to the ABS president and chief executive officer providing the results of this trial period and the ABSITE score for the same year, requesting approval for the resident to enter the program at the desired level.
 Such approval should normally be requested by June 1 of that year, so it may be acted on at the June meeting of the Credentials Committee, allowing the resident to enter the program on July 1 at the appropriate level.

 For questions regarding this policy, please contact the ABS coordinator.